core-wg/resource-directory/draft-ietf-core-resource-directory.md

-In order to create a group, a commissioning tool (CT) used to configure groups, makes a request to the RD indicating the name of the group to create (or update), optionally the domain the group belongs to, and optionally the multicast address of the group.
-This specification does not require that the endpoints belong to the same domain as the group, but a Resource Directory implementation can impose requirements on the domains of groups and endpoints depending on its configuration.
+In order to create a group, a commissioning tool (CT) used to configure groups, makes a request to the RD indicating the name of the group to create (or update), optionally the sector the group belongs to, and optionally the multicast address of the group.
+This specification does not require that the endpoints belong to the same sector as the group, but a Resource Directory implementation can impose requirements on the sectors of groups and endpoints depending on its configuration.

 The registration message is a list of links to registration resources of the endpoints that belong to that group.